felixbor/Unique-ReadmeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  The project facilitates  the process of readme file creation for any project
+  This node application  helps any developer with creation of professonal README file.
-    The target of the project is simplification o
+  Motivation of the project is creation of fast and easy way of readme file generation.

   ## Installation
   1. Clone the Repo 2.
 Install node.js 3.Install npm inquirer 4.
 Run node index.js

   ## Usage
-  open terminal. run node index.js, compete creating readme file by answering prompt questions
+  Open terminal. run node index.js, compete creating readme file by answering prompt questions

   ## License
   This application is covered  under the mit license.